ChHarding/TouchTerrain_for_CAGEO/docs/readme.txt

 Developer Contact: Chris Harding, Iowa State University, charding@iastate.edu
 Website: http://www.public.iastate.edu/~franek/gfl/gfl.html
 Disclaimer: The website and the 3D model files it creates are provided as a public service without any guarantees or warranty.
-            Use of the the website and any 3D model file downloaded from it is permitted for non-commercial use only and at the user’s risk.
+            Use of the the website and any 3D model file downloaded from it is permitted for non-commercial use only and at the user's risk.